URL best practices for digital experiences

-As far as it is possible, only keep keywords in the URL.
-Remove filler words like “and”, “to”, “in”, “the”, etc. Instead of e.g. “example-bank.com/blog/how-to-invest-your-money-in-the-financial-sector,” replace it with “example-bank.com/blog/how-invest-your-money-financial-sector.”
+As far as it is possible, be sure to keep the keywords you are trying to rank on in the URL.
+You can optionally remove filler words like “and”, “to”, “in”, and “the”.
+Instead of e.g. “example-bank.com/blog/how-to-invest-your-money-in-the-financial-sector,” replace it with “example-bank.com/blog/how-invest-your-money-financial-sector.”
 This allows search engines to focus on the essentials of the page.

 A second best practice tip when dealing with URLs is to be wary of broken URLs when changes are made to the domain name.
 When inserting hyperlinks in your texts, you should name the URLs with “/subpage” instead of “example-bank.com/subpage”.
-If you change the domain name, top-level domain, or something else, this will ensure that your internal linking will stay intact even after the change, as the content before the slash is more or less irrelevant.
+If you change the domain name, top-level domain, or something else, this will ensure that your internal linking will stay intact even after the change, as the content before the slash is more or less irrelevant in this context.

-When working with URLs in CMSs, you may also have heard about something called vanity URLs.
+When working with URLs in a CMS, you may also have heard about something called vanity URLs.
 What are those?
 In short, a vanity URL is a unique web address that is shortened to fit a marketing or usability purpose.
 An example may be as follows:

 - Original URL: example-bank.com/blog/how-invest-your-money-financial-sector